A New York Fraud Lawyer Explains Mortgage Insurance Fraud

 Mortgage insurance is a type of insurance policy designed to protect a lender in case of default.
 Homeowners who purchase a home with less than a 20 percent down payment are typically required to purchase mortgage insurance.
 There are two types of mortgage insurance: mortgage insurance obtained from the government for those who have VA or FHA loans, and mortgage insurance purchase from the private sector.
 Mortgage insurance purchased on a private loan is called PMI.

 PMI became popular in the years leading up to the 2008 financial crisis when many borrowers were given the opportunity to purchase homes with low or no down payments.
-While mortgage insurance can make it easier for homeowners to obtain homes without significant savings, there are situations where mortgage insurance fraud can occur.
+While mortgage insurance can make it easier for homeowners to obtain homes without significant savings (unless they apply for a Non-QM mortgage), there are situations where mortgage insurance fraud can occur.
 Since mortgage insurance fraud is often part of a larger fraud scheme to avoid repaying a mortgage loan, serious criminal penalties for bank fraud often follow.

 When you are facing legal charges that could result in prosecution in federal court and decades of imprisonment, you need a lawyer who can handle your complex criminal case.
 Bukh Law Firm, PLLC has experience with mortgage insurance fraud and can provide you with the representation you need to fight the charges or try to negotiate the most favorable plea deal you can.